 Gary Kramer said after attending their ﬁrst chocolate festival they were advised to stock their chocolate bars in truck stops.
 The 49er Truck Stop in Sacramento was the ﬁrst to stock their candy bars with an initial order of 12 dozen.

-“Now we are in truck stops in Portland, Ore., Chicago, Wyoming, Utah and, one of the biggest, the Iowa-80,” Gary Kramer said.
+“Now we are in truck stops in Portland, Oregon, Wyoming, Utah and, one of the biggest, the Iowa-80,” Gary Kramer said.
 “We’re actually keeping truckers awake at night with the caﬀeine in our chocolate bars.”

 Making chocolate bars may not seem a likely venture for the Kramers; Darlene’s background is in accounting and Gary’s is in title and escrow sales.